dfalty/holistiplan/playwright/bug-report.md

-# Bug Report - HolistiPlan Application
+# Bug Report - HolistiPlan Test Application

 ## Overview

-This document contains the findings from exploratory testing of the HolistiPlan application.
+This document contains the findings from exploratory testing of the HolistiPlan test application.
 Note: Each bug includes a status section to track progress on fixes as I went ahead and fixed the ones affecting automated tests.

 ## Bugs Discovered